Alberto Fernández: Breaking what is a gerund

 That’s it.
-Sevilla and Betis, on the part of the former and pinched by the latter, no longer speak to each other.
+Sevilla and Betis, on the part of the first and pinched by the second, no longer speak.
 Or written politely by advisors in thoughtful communications, they have broken off relationships.
 What does this position of the club chaired by Del Nido Carrasco mean?
-Who doesn’t want…
+No …

 Session limit reached